sjaehn/BOops/README.md

 #### Global settings

-The global settings on the top of the user interface contain options to control the transport and the size of the pattern.
+The global settings on the top of the user interface contain options to control the source, the transport and the size of the pattern.

+##### Source

+You can choose between a (stereo) audio input stream or a (stereo) sample as the source for B.Oops.

 ##### Mode